MLA Approved Locksmiths are Vetted Inspected Qualified

 Below are tips to help you in a career as a potential locksmith, from what qualifications are required, advice on training providers, hours you may work to what you put in a future locksmith business plan.

-We are currently working to develop an Ofqual regulated nationally recognised qualification with the specialist awarding body ABBE (Awarding Body for the Built Environment).
+We currently run an Official OFQUAL Level 4 Cerfiticate in locksmithing, this is a Ofqual regulated nationally recognised qualification with the specialist awarding body ABBE (Awarding Body for the Built Environment).

 For more on the topic of locksmith qualifications, please see our locksmith qualification page.